SpaceX is about to test its new rocket for astronauts

 On Thursday afternoon, the company plans to launch the newest version of the reusable Falcon 9 from NASA's Kennedy Space Center in Florida.

-The rocket is designed to be used 10 or more times.
+The so-called Falcon 9 Block 5 is designed to meet NASA's requirements for human spaceflight, and SpaceX plans to reuse it as many as 10 times.
 In the past, SpaceX rockets have been only capable of making about two trips.

 Related: NASA is keeping tabs on Elon Musk's Tesla roadster

+Another key update: this rocket is built so that it won't need to be refurbished between flights.

+"The only thing that needs to change is you reload propellant and fly again," CEO Elon Musk said in a call with reporters Thursday.
+"Just like an aircraft," he later added.

-The so-called Falcon 9 Block 5 will deliver the Bangabandhu-1 communications satellite into orbit.
+The Falcon 9 Block 5 will deliver the Bangabandhu-1 communications satellite into orbit.
 Once in place, the satellite will provide telecom services for Bangladesh and the surrounding region.

+Related: Space company Vector wants to churn out rockets like Ford

 A key part of the mission will be landing the rocket's first-stage booster once it returns to Earth.
-SpaceX said its drone ship, called "Of Course I Still Love You," will be stationed in the Atlantic Ocean for the job.
+SpaceX said its drone ship, called "Of Course I Still Love You," will be stationed in the Atlantic Ocean to catch it.

-Related: Space company Vector wants to churn out rockets like Ford

-Last week, SpaceX CEO Elon Musk shared a picture of the rocket making its way to the launch pad.
+Last week, Musk shared a picture of the rocket making its way to the launch pad.

+He said Thursday that he's anxious about the launch, since a considerable number of things have the potential to go wrong.

 -- CNNMoney's Jackie Wattles contributed to this report.